chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 	2. The Unlit Candle: A thirty-first candle won’t catch.
 Undead prefer you as a target, but you gain +1 effect on Rites after confession.
 	3. Tongue of Ash: Mispronouncing a true name adds +1 segment to Persuasion/Memory Collapse and locks that name until restitution.
 	4. Name-Scar: Healed wounds etch a name you can’t say.
 Choose an NPC’s name you are unable to speak until you perform a fitting repair.
 	5. Frosted Vows: Your touch chills vows.
-Allies start the next social scene Risky unless you consecrate with Rune: Witness.
+Allies start the next social scene Controlled unless you consecrate with Rune: Witness.
 	6. Mirror-Shard Soul: On being reduced to 0, you split into two conflicting drives for one scene (GM tool) until healed by a Vigil.
 	7. Debtor’s Sigil: Mark Obligation [4] to the Patron.
 Until cleared, you cannot invoke the same Litany or Glaive name twice per arc.
 	8. Name-Eater: On a critical failure, one random name moves from Helped → Unresolved; gain +1d to your immediate follow-up and mark Stain.